lizrice/katacoda-scenarios/hello/finish.md

 Congratulations, you've finished this scenario!
-You should now understand what containers and container images are.
+Here's what you have covered:

+- Building a container image from a Dockerfile
+- Running a container
+- Network port mapping